 How to Sequence Your PowerPoint Animations

 After you've added animations to several objects, you may want to re-sequence the order that they enter or exit the slide.
-Let's say that I want the body right box in the screenshot to fly in first, and then the header labeled "Simplicity" to come in after it.
+I want the body right box in the screenshot to fly in first.
+Then I want the header labeled "Simplicity" to come in after it.

 To adjust the animation sequence, make sure that you're working within the Animations panel on the PowerPoint ribbon.
 Then, find the option labeled Animation Pane and click on it.

 On the right side of PowerPoint, the Animation Pane will open.
 This menu will help you re-sequence your animations in PowerPoint.